Support Soho Theatre

-Will I submit work and receive script feedback through the Writers’ Lab?
+Do writers submit work and receive script feedback through the Writers’ Lab?

 Yes!
-We pair up writers for a 1-2-1 feedback process with the course leaders people from our script reading freelance pool.
+We pair up writers for a 1-2-1 feedback process with the course leaders or people from our script reading freelance pool.
 Writers receive three pieces of script feedback, which are designed to be face-to-face sessions.
 Following the third and final draft, writers have the opportunity to submit the script to the Tony Craze Award.

 The process usually looks like this: